 Originally from Kansas City, I received a Bachelor of Science from the University of Tulsa with a major in finance and minor in accounting.
 I spent several years as an Investment Analyst for an independent advisory firm based in Tulsa, Oklahoma, before moving to Seattle as an Investment Consultant at TD Ameritrade and ultimately joining the Merriman team.

 I have a passion for continuing education.
 Currently, I hold three major credentials – CERTIFIED FINANCIAL PLANNERTM professional (CFP®), Certified Public Accountant (CPA), and Chartered Financial Analyst® charterholder (CFA).
 Each of these designations is the rough equivalent of a graduate degree in financial planning, tax planning, and financial analysis, respectively.
 Most recently, I also earned an Executive MBA from Quantic School of Business and Technology.
 I love being able to speak to the entire realm of financial planning with my clients, as opposed to being siloed by a specific discipline.

-In addition to advising clients, I regularly contribute articles to the Merriman blog and eBook library to help people navigate important financial decisions and achieve the goals most important to them.
-I am a member of the investment committees for the Tacoma Employees’ Retirement System pension and the Greater Tacoma Community Foundation where I help oversee and steer the investment for over $1.7 billion and $100 million, respectively.
+In addition to advising clients, I regularly host educational webinars on Merriman Events and contribute articles to the Merriman blog and eBook library to help people navigate important financial decisions and achieve the goals most important to them.
+I am a member of the investment committees for the Tacoma Employees’ Retirement System pension and the Greater Tacoma Community Foundation where I help oversee and steer the investment for over $2 billion and $110 million, respectively.

 Online Blog Resources

 Do you work at Amazon, Microsoft, Facebook, F5 Networks, or any of the other large tech employers in Washington State?
 Do you earn over $300,000 a year?
 If so, read this!